Global Master of Science in Finance (Global MSF)

 Amway Corporation Analyst

-During this two-year program, you will learn from faculty members who bring real-life executive experience and application-based scholarship to the class.
+During this 13-month program, you will learn from faculty members who bring real-life executive experience and application-based scholarship to the class.

 The Global MSF program is engineered around the most advanced financial theories, quantitative models, and industry practices.
 Participants in the Global MSF program will utilize advanced methods to: analyze financial data; propose, structure, and execute financial and operational strategies; and benchmark results and modify financial plans accordingly.